Author: Dr. Jean-Paul Rodrigue

 4. Logistics and Supply Chains

-The development of logistics and the setting of global supply chains are substantially impacting commercial geography.
+The development of logistics and the setting of global supply chains substantially impact commercial geography.
 The key difference between transportation and logistics is that while transportation deals with the mobility of passengers and freight, logistics focuses on organizing the different components of this mobility, such as the booking of transportation services, and the packaging and storage of goods.
 A global economy with an acute division between production and consumption underlines the relevance of logistics as a commercial and spatial strategy to improve efficiency and reduce costs.
 Freight has commonly been managed by private interests, particularly in the maritime shipping segment.
 Similarly, the logistics industry is also prone to private commercial interests that own modes, terminals, distribution facilities, and provide management services.

 The ownership and operations of supply chains are intensive in transactions, flows, and information exchange.
 Logistics is the spatial and temporal management of freight flows, and with globalization, these flows are extensive and complex.
 As a commercial activity, logistics involves a whole range of tasks, from the labor-intensive (loading, packaging, unloading) to information management-intensive (order processing, booking, routing).
 Still, the context in which logistics services are offered and managed has changed.

 Freight transport services are increasingly being outsourced as many companies realized that transportation and warehousing were not part of their core business.
 They are reducing the number of transportation suppliers to cut costs and improve services.
 The development of the logistics industry has enabled many transport companies to take control of larger segments of the supply chain.
 With an increasing level of functional integration, many intermediate steps in the transport chain have been removed.
 Mergers and acquisitions have permitted the emergence of large logistics operators that control many segments of the supply chain.
 They are often labeled as third-party logistics providers since they almost exclusively take care of the management and operation of logistics on behalf of their customers.
-Technology has also played a role in this process namely in terms of information technology (control of the process) and intermodal integration (control of the flows).
+Technology has also played a role in this process, namely information technology (control of the process) and intermodal integration (control of the flows).

 An important geographical, commercial, and logistical aspect of transportation is the issue of empty movements.
 Irrespective of the mode involved, the conveyance usually has to return to its location of origin.
 If part of the transport is done empty (without carrying goods or passengers), then the costs of these empty movements must be assumed one way or the other, either directly by the carrier or indirectly by the customer.
 The main factors inducing empty movements are related to imbalanced flows (such as international trade), specialized transport equipment being able to carry only specific types of goods, short-range movements preventing a range of backhaul options, and regulatory restrictions such as cabotage laws or the jurisdiction of operators.